Akrotiri Archaeological Site

 Based on the interests and the ages of your kids, our travel specialist will include the best experiences of the island and offer you an unforgettable day.
 So pamper yourselves and your kids with a private guide and transfer service booked by Kids Love Greece.

-The new museum of the lost city of Atlantis is also a highlight for the little mythology fans.
+The brand new Lost Atlantis Experience Museum is also a highlight for the little mythology fans.

 Families should know